What was the "Urim ve'Tumim"?

 Which constituted a level of prophecy that was lower than Nevu'ah, but higher than the Bas Kol that they employed in the time of the second Beis-ha'Mikdash (Ramban).

 That spelled the answer to the questioner (Ramban).

 See Ramban, who elaborates.

-Why does the Torah insert a 'Hey' at the beginning of "Urim v'Tumim", even though they have not been mentioned before?
+Why does the Torah insert the 'Hey' at the beginning of "ha'Urim ve'Tumim", even though they have not been mentioned before?

-When did Moshe actually place the Urim v'Tumim inside the Choshen?
+When did Moshe actually place the Urim ve'Tumim inside the Choshen?